 InterContinental

 Just a five-minute walk from the Boston Harbor Hotel is the four-star, highly rated InterContinental Boston.
-Ranked second in Condé Nast Traveler’s “Top 10 Hotels in Boston: Reader’s Choice Awards 2023,” this historic luxury accommodation offers floor-to-ceiling city views combined with a perfect waterfront location.
+It ranked second in Condé Nast Traveler’s “Top 10 Hotels in Boston: Reader’s Choice Awards 2023.”
+This historic luxury accommodation offers floor-to-ceiling city views combined with a perfect waterfront location.

 Address: 510 Atlantic Avenue, Boston, MA 02110